 “The stained epoxy was something most people hadn’t seen before,” says Tom Caltabiano, business development manager for Quest Building Products, who was among company employees who pitched in and helped.
 “It’s a really cost-effective option to create a wonderful look.
 I think it was the center point of entire project.”

-At the request of the HomeAid folks, a topcoat of Kretus Polyurethane HP (High Performance) with Kretus Anti-Slip Additive was also installed over the colored epoxy in these areas.
+At the request of the HomeAid folks, applicators installed a topcoat of Kretus Polyurethane HP (High Performance) with Kretus Anti-Slip Additive over the colored epoxy in these areas.
 The anti-slip additive particles, she explains, are spherical in shape not jagged so when children fall on the floor, the anti-slip coating won’t scratch their skin.

 In the learning lab that serves as the children’s computer room, the crew put down Kretus Dark Blue and White Metallic coating.
 “From overhead, it looks like the ocean,” Cain says.
 “The designers at HomeAid are calling it ‘Google Earth.’”